willyii/CS235-New-York-Airbnb/README.md

 ### How to run

 We prepared the toy datasets for algorithms.
+For each file end with _demo, we generate the random dataset, and the label is the sum of all features plus noise.
+All of algorithms are performance well in this toy dataset.

 Use following command to run the XGBoost's demo: